onisEg/oniseg/README.md

 - 👋 Hi, I’m <a href="https://app.flowcv.com/resume-feedback/45DZ1HoJBcfg90VWikYym">Anas</a>
 - 👀 I’m interested in Web Design
 - 🌱 I’m currently learning JAVASCRIPT
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to internship with any company
 - 📫 How to reach me ...

 <!---